jamez2128/ppassdb/README.md

 			encrypted text.
 - `--filter=<PATTERN>`	Filters files only with a certain pattern
+- `--hide-gpg-extension`	Hides .gpg at the end on every files
 - `--sort`		Sort all files and folders together

 ##  <a name="directory-location"></a>Directory Location